SEO Keyword Research Guide: How to Identify the Best Keywords for Quality Traffic

 Here’s where search intent comes in.

-Search intent explores intent of the searcher, the motivation for typing the keyword in a search engine.
+Search intent explores the intent of the searcher, and the motivation for typing the keyword in a search engine.

 Search intent levels